CoreyBayliss/Projects/README.md

 Command Line Coding can be extremely tricky.
 I ran an incorrect syntax command that ended up writing over my CPP file.
 With that in mind, I created a script that backed up the current working directory to a backup folder.
 I ran that every once in a while to ensure that if I made an error on the execution of the compile statment that I'd atleast have a backup file.
 One of the downsides to not coding in an IDE.

+How to run:

+Save the calculatorApp.cpp to a folder of choice (there are no header dependencies currently, that might change.
+I'll update if it does.).
+Navigate to that folder via command line (might need administrator access of CMD Console).
+Then run "g++ calculatorApp.cpp -o calculatorApp.exe".
+This command will compile the cpp file and provide an output exe to use the program.
+When you open the exe it will prompt the inputs and will provide an output given that you provide the proper input values.

+If there is an error (while inputting the proper values) it might be because you don't have the proper install of C++ or MinGw or System variables set correctly.